amaurybl25/Streamonomics/README.md

 # Streamonomics
-Hit Song Classification based on Spotify Metrics
+Hit Song Classification based on Spotify Metrics : Can we infer whether or not a song will be a hit ?